Unconditional regularity and trace results for the isentropic Euler equations with $\gamma = 3$: Introduction

 \section{Introduction}

 In this paper, we study the properties of bounded entropy solutions $u = (\rho, m)$ to the isentropic Euler equations with adiabatic index $\gamma = 3$:

 where $(t,x)\in \R^+ \times \R$ are time and space, respectively, and $(\rho,m)$ are the unknown mass and momentum densities.
-We consider solutions $(\rho,m)$ which satisfy \eqref{eqn:Euler} in the sense of distributions and are entropic for all entropy, entropy-flux pairs.
-More precisely, we require that for any pair $(\eta, q)$, such that $\eta \in C(\R^+\times \R)$ is convex, $q\in C(\R^+\times \R)$, and $q^\prime = \eta^\prime f^\prime$, where $f(\rho,m) = (m^2/\rho, \rho^3/3)^t$ is the flux associated to \eqref{eqn:Euler}, $u$ satisfies the entropy inequality,
+We consider solutions $(\rho,m)$ which satisfy \eqref{eqn:Euler} in the sense of distributions and are entropic for \emph{all} entropy, entropy-flux pairs.
+More precisely, we require that for any pair $(\eta, q)$, such that $\eta$ is convex, $\eta,\ q \in C(\R^+\times \R)$, and $q^\prime = \eta^\prime f^\prime$, where $f(\rho,m) = (m, m^2/\rho + \rho^3/12)^t$ is the flux associated to \eqref{eqn:Euler}, $u$ satisfies the entropy inequality,

 in the sense of distributions.
-Throughout, we will work with solutions which are globally bounded, in the sense that $\rho, \frac{m}{\rho}\in L^\infty(\R^+ \times \R)$ and $\rho,\ m \in L^\infty(\R^+;L^1)$, so that both the density and velocity are bounded and $u$ has finite energy.
-We recall that the global-in-time existence of such solutions to \eqref{eqn:Euler} for general initial datum $u_0\in L^1\cap L^\infty$ was established by Tartar using the method of compensated compactness \cite{tartar}.
-We study two closely related regularity properties for such bounded solutions to \eqref{eqn:Euler}, namely, trace properties and local $BV$-like structure.
+Throughout, we will work with solutions which are globally bounded, in the sense that $\rho, \frac{m}{\rho}\in L^\infty(\R^+ \times \R)$, so that the physical quantities are bounded.
+We recall that the global-in-time existence of such solutions to \eqref{eqn:Euler} for general initial datum $u_0\in L^\infty$ is known provided $\rho_0,\frac{m_0}{\rho_0}\in L^\infty$ and $\rho_0 \ge 0$ (see \cite[Theorem 17.8.1]{dafermos_book}).
+We comment that for \eqref{eqn:Euler} existence follows from the now classical method of compensated compactness introduced by Tartar and Murat.
+We refer the reader to \cite[Section 17.9]{dafermos_book} for a detailed history of the existence theory for $2\times 2$ systems.